montagestudio/docs.montagestudio.com/montagejs/application.md

 ## Global Configuration

-Instantiate app with global constants to be used app-wide using [Application.delegate](/api/Application.html#delegate).
+Instantiate app with global constants to be used app-wide using [Application.delegate]({{site.baseurl}}/api/Application.html#delegate).

-Serialization in `index.html`
+Define a custom app delegate in serialization in `index.html` then assign to `Application`:

 ```json
 {